github/explore/topics/aarc/index.md

 topic: aarc
 url: https://rajkumardusad.github.io/aarc
 ---
-Aarc is a high performance, open source web application framework for PHP.
+Aarc is a high performance, open source web application framework. aarc framework follows the MVT (Model-View-Template) architectural pattern or you can say MVC (Model-View-Controller) pattern, because controller is handle by the system. aarc is fast and lightweight web framework. aark framework is very powerfull, simple and easy to use.